|Request Registration Info.

 While you would not be expected to believe in or actively participate in all of the things on the list below, you should be aware that they are all things that are commonly encountered at Dancing Rabbit: leftist/progressive politics, hosting many visitors, outdoor living, DIY culture, consensus decision-making, active conflict resolution, peeing outside, outhouses & the humanure system, and outdoor solar showers.
 Since Dancing Rabbit is a home to many other people, it is expected that participants respect the norms of the community while visiting.
 There will be opportunities to tour the community when you arrive!

-Instructor Tom Cundiff is the owner-operator of The EdgeWorks Timber Framing, located in Grafton, Illinois.
+Instructor Tom Cundiff is the owner-operator of The EdgeWorks, located in Grafton, Illinois.
 Tom has participated in multiple projects with the Timber Framers Guild of America, including the building of Kicking Horse Pedestrian Bridge in Golden, British Columbia.
 He also teaches workshops at Guild events, as well as independently.
 Recently, he has been sharing his skills with Dancing Rabbit Ecovillage.
 Professionally, Tom enjoys investigating green building techniques and working with timber framers across the country on innovative projects.
-He is also the famed creator of the Stumpkin, which has made several appearances at timber framing events across the country.
+He is also the famed creator of the Stumpkin, which has made several appearances at building events across the country.
 When he isn’t working, Tom can be found spending time with his wife and daughters, drinking strong coffee, listening to a vast collection of music, and spoiling the family dogs.

 Food and Dining